codeforamerica/colonel-clark/README.md

 * `lib`: Contains code that could be re-used by multiple application components.
 * `public`: Contains publicly-accessible, static code.
 E.g.: images, css, (browser-side) javascript, html, etc.
 * `test`: Contains unit tests.

+## FAQ

+Q: When trying to enable the PostGIS extension in the database, I get this error: `ERROR:  could not load library ...
+Library not loaded: /usr/local/lib/libjpeg.8.dylib ...`
+A: This error occurs when `libjpeg` is not installed on your computer.
+Here are a few ways to install `libjpeg` on your computer:
+* Using [Homebrew](http://mxcl.github.com/homebrew/): `brew install libjpeg`
+* From source (i.e. manually): follow the instructions [here](http://arcoleo.org/dsawiki/Wiki.jsp?page=How%20to%20Install%20Libjpeg%20on%20Mac#section-How+to+Install+Libjpeg+on+Mac-Manual).